 Verifying Recall Success

-As we mentioned in the previous section, Outlook offers a feature where it notifies you of the success or failure of the recall.
+Verifying the success of your recall attempts is as simple as using the feature itself.
+You get a notification that explains the status of your recall.
 When you receive this notification, it’s important to read it carefully.
 A successful recall will be clearly stated.
 However, if the recall fails, the notification will provide a reason for the failure.

 Being aware of these limitations allows you to manage your expectations and use the recall feature more effectively.
 However, to avoid the need for recalls, consider practicing thorough email reviews before sending them.
 Also, learning how to handle situations where a recall fails can help maintain professionalism and manage potential miscommunication.